 - Setting Up Your SMTP.com Account

 - Adding the SPF Record to Your Site’s DNS

 What is SMTP.com?

-They offer a free trial, which allows 300 emails to be sent during the first 30 days.
-After that, you’ll need a paid plan which can include much higher sending limits (as well as some other benefits, such as 24/7 phone support).
+They offer a free trial, which allows 50,000 emails to be sent during the first 30 days.
+After that, you’ll need a paid plan which can include much higher sending limits based on your plan.